9 Hacks For Taming Winter Hair Static

 8. Crank Up The Humidifier

 Static is typically caused by a lack of moisture.
 The ElephantJournal.com suggests that you can prevent any bad hair days by investing in a humidifier.
 These tools help to admit moisture into the air that your hair desperately needs.

 Add shine, reduce static, and improve the overall health of your strands by applying a dry hair oil to your ends.
 It's an easy way to ensure happy, healthy hair.

 Stop suffering from static-filled hair.
 Banish the frizz forever by using one of these cool hair hacks.
 It'll ensure that you have the best winter hair ever.

-Images: Pexels (1); Courtesy Brands
+Images: Getty Images (2); Courtesy Brands